Rhode Island DUI Lawyer

 The Traffic Stop

 A police officer can’t just stop you randomly; at least not legally.
-However, if the officer has observed certain indications that you might be “under the influence,” he or she may pull you over.
+However, if the officer has observed certain indications that you might be “under the influence,” or drunk driving, he or she may pull you over.
 These are some observations that might precipitate a traffic stop:

 - Driving in the wrong lane or drifting across the center line.